buffalojoec/solana-improvement-documents/proposals/feature-threshold-automation.md

 The proposed new process would be comprised of the following steps:

+1. **Feature Creation:** Contributors create feature accounts with the Solana CLI as they do now.
-1. **Authorized Feature Submission:** In some epoch 0, the multi-signature authority submits features for activation.
+2. **Staging Features for Activation:** In some epoch 0, the multi-signature authority submits features for activation.
-2. **Signaling Support for Staged Features:** During the next epoch (epoch 1), validators signal which of the staged feature-gates they support in their software.
+3. **Signaling Support for Staged Features:** During the next epoch (epoch 1), validators signal which of the staged feature-gates they support in their software.
-3. **Activation and Garbage Collection:** On the next epoch boundary, the runtime activates the feature-gates that have the necessary stake support.
+4. **Activation and Garbage Collection:** On the next epoch boundary, the runtime activates the feature-gates that have the necessary stake support.
    At the same time, the runtime also removes spam and archives activated feature accounts.

-### Step 1: Authorized Feature Submission
+### Step 1: Feature Creation

+The first step in the new process shall consist of the already existing method for creating new features using the Solana CLI (`solana feature activate`).
+This command could possibly be renamed to `solana feature create`.

+This command sends a transaction containing System instructions to fund, allocate, and assign the feature account to `Feature111111111111111111111111111111111111`.
+This can be performed by anyone.

+This step merely creates a feature, but will no longer stage it for activation.

+### Step 2: Staging Features for Activation

 A multi-signature authority shall be created to submit features for activation.
 This multi-signature will comprise key-holders from Solana Labs and possibly from other validator client teams in the future.
 In the future, this authority could be replaced by validator governance.

-The transaction to submit a feature activation shall contain the necessary System Program instructions to fund, allocate, and assign the feature account to `Feature111111111111111111111111111111111111`, as well as the Feature Gate program's instruction `SubmitFeatureForActivation`.

-The `SubmitFeatureForActivation` instruction verifies the signature of the multi-signature authority, then adds the submitted feature ID to the **next epoch's** Staged Features PDA.
+The multi-signature authority submits a feature for activation by invoking the Feature Gate program's `SubmitFeatureForActivation` instruction, which verifies the signature of the multi-signature authority, then adds the submitted feature ID to the **next epoch's** Staged Features PDA.

-The Staged Features PDA for a given epoch stores a list of all feature IDs that were submitted prior to that epoch.
+The Staged Features PDA for a given epoch stores a list of all feature IDs that were submitted for activation during the previous epoch.
 To start, this list shall have a maximum length of 8.

 The proposed seeds for deriving the Staged Features PDA are provided below, where the `<epoch>` represents the epoch during which features are staged for